adamchel/stitch-js-sdk/stitch_sdks.rst

       getPush(): StitchPush

       /**
-       * (REQUIRED - see “Factories” for exceptions)
+       * (REQUIRED - see "Factories" for exceptions)
        *
        * Gets a client for a particular named Stitch service.
-       * See the “Factories” section for details on the factory type.
+       * See the "Factories" section for details on the factory type.
        */
       getServiceClient<T>(
           factory: NamedServiceClientFactory<T>,